dongjk/dongjk.github.io/_posts/2018-03-14-To_Categories_methods.markdown

 to_categorical(encoder_seq[start:end], ENCODER_TOKEN_LENGTH + 1)
 {% endhighlight %}

-because this is no `0`, but category will contains `-`, so here need add 1 for the lenth.
+because there is no `0` index, but category will contains it, so here need add 1 for the lenth.